haleypruittcc/osticket-prereqs/README.md

-- Next, Download "My SQL 5.5.62" > Select "Typical"
+- Next, Download "My SQL 5.5.62" > Select "Typical Setup"
-- Then, Select " Standard" > type any password that you can easily rememeber.
+- Then, Select " Standard Configuration" > type any password that you can easily rememeber.
   - Example: "Password1"
 - Then you going to contiue follow the prompts to install.